KieranCanter/candela.nvim/README.md

 ## config

-See the "candela-config" section in the vimdoc `doc/candela.txt` for more info on what each option is used for and valid values.
+See the "candela-config-options" section in the vimdoc `doc/candela.txt` for more info on what each option is used for and valid values.
 I will leave you with the defaults here:

 ```Lua
 local defaults = {